asyncapi/EDAVisualiser/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

-Special thanks to @magicmatatjahu for the react setup that allows the library to be offered to all frontend frameworks, and to @boyney123 for the initial visualization code that [first appeared in the AsyncAPI studio](https://github.com/asyncapi/studio/issues/261).
+Special thanks to [@magicmatatjahu](https://github.com/magicmatatjahu) for the react setup that allows the library to be offered to all frontend frameworks, and to [boyney123](https://github.com/boyney123) for the initial visualization code that [first appeared in the AsyncAPI studio](https://github.com/asyncapi/studio/issues/261).